upbound/platform-ref-aws/README.md

-App teams can provision the infrastructure they need with a single YAML file alongside `Deployments` and `Services` using existing tools and workflows including tools like `kubectl` and Flux to consume your platform's self-service APIs.
+App teams can provision the infrastructure they need with a single YAML file alongside `Deployments` and `Services` using existing tools and workflows including tools like `kubectl`, Flux and ArgoCD to consume your platform's self-service APIs.

 The Platform `Configuration` defines the self-service APIs and classes-of-service for each API:

-* `CompositeResourceDefinitions` (XRDs) define the platform's self-service APIs - e.g. `CompositePostgreSQLInstance`.
+* `CompositeResourceDefinitions` (XRDs) define the platform's self-service APIs - e.g. `XPostgreSQLInstance`.
 * `Compositions` offer the classes-of-service supported for each self-service API - e.g. `Standard`, `Performance`, `Replicated`.